bchoi12/birdtown/README.md

 Engine Highlights
  * Custom built for the web with nearly instant load times.
 All assets are streamed to you on-demand.
- * Cross platform support - play with any device that can run a modern web browser
+ * Cross platform support - play with any device that can run a modern web browser.
- * Serer authoritative peer-to-peer netcode (one client doubles as the host) with client-side smoothing
+ * Server-authoritative peer-to-peer netcode (one client doubles as the host) with client-side smoothing.
- * Experimental built-in proximity voice chat (and text chat)
+ * Experimental built-in proximity voice chat (and text chat).
- * 3D rendering thanks to Babylon.js and spatialized audio thanks to WebAudio
+ * 3D rendering thanks to Babylon.js and spatialized audio thanks to WebAudio.
- * Levels are procedurally generated using a seed and also seamlessly endless
+ * Levels are procedurally generated using a seed and also seamlessly endless.
- * Game states are diff-based and compressed, then sent using both reliable (TCP-like) and fast (UDP-like) protocols for smooth consistent gameplay
+ * Game states are diff-based and compressed, then sent using both reliable (TCP-like) and fast (UDP-like) protocols for smooth consistent gameplay.

 ## Credits